-- A. Subject to the limitations of the Constitutions of the United States and of the Commonwealth of Pennsylvania, and in order to carry out the purposes and provisions of this Article, the Director Department, upon showing proper identification, may enter and inspect any dwelling or premises at all reasonable times and in an emergency at any time.
+- A. Subject to the limitations of the Constitutions of the United States and of the Commonwealth of Pennsylvania, and in order to carry out the purposes and provisions of this Article, the Director Department, upon showing proper identification, may enter and inspect any dwelling or premises at all reasonable times and in an emergency at any time in the event of an exigent public health emergency.
 The owner, operator or occupant of any dwelling or premises shall give the Director Department free access for the purpose of such inspection.
-The operator of a rooming house shall maintain a means of access to all areas of the premises for the purpose of an inspection by the Department. - B. The occupant of a dwelling unit, rooming unit or light housekeeping unit shall provide the owner or their authorized agent entry to the dwelling unit, rooming unit or light housekeeping unit at all reasonable times for the purpose of complying with any provision of this Article or with any other regulation of the Department.
+The operator of a rooming house shall maintain a means of access to all areas of the premises for the purpose of an inspection by the Department.
+When a premises is occupied and the occupants refuse entry, the Department is authorized to gain entry upon showing a proper inspection warrant or by any remedy provided by law.
+In such cases where a premises is found to be unoccupied, except for emergencies, the Department shall make a reasonable attempt to locate the owner or operator of the premises and request entry. - B. The occupant of a dwelling unit, rooming unit or light housekeeping unit shall provide the owner or their authorized agent entry to the dwelling unit, rooming unit or light housekeeping unit at all reasonable times for the purpose of complying with any provision of this Article or with any other regulation of the Department.